zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_formula - section for function is_formula is expected to be info in /element/element.php
     \-- db_ready - section for function db_ready is expected to be check in /element/element.php
     \-- sql_update - section for function sql_update not yet defined that it should be sql write in /element/element.php
+    \-- sql_prepare - section for function sql_prepare not yet defined that it should be sql write in /element/element.php
 \-- element_group
     \-- name - section for function name is expected to be debug in /element/element_group.php
     \-- id - section for function id not yet defined that it should be display in /element/element_group.php